-- 1. Performance Framework: Attachment A, incorporated herein by reference, includes the Accountability Plan, Academic Performance Framework, Organizational Performance Framework, and Financial Performance Framework adopted by the Commission.
-These documents together set forth the academic and operational performance indicators and performance targets that will guide the Commission's evaluation of the School and the criteria. processes and procedures that the Commission will use for ongoing oversight of operational, financial and academic performance of the School. - 2.
+- Performance Framework: Attachment A, incorporated herein by reference, includes the Accountability Plan, Academic Performance Framework, Organizational Performance Framework, and Financial Performance Framework adopted by the Commission.
+These documents together set forth the academic and operational performance indicators and performance targets that will guide the Commission's evaluation of the School and the criteria, processes and procedures that the Commission will use for ongoing oversight of operational, financial and academic performance of the School. - 2.
 Academic Performance Indicators and Evaluation: The School shall: - Provide a comprehensive educational program that aligns with the state academic standards prescribed by the Department for the grades approved to operate. - ii.
-Participate in the State-required assessments as designated by the Department or the U.S. Department of Education. - Timely report student level data for State-required assessments to the Department and report student level data from school administered assessments, as requested by the Commission or on a bi-annual basis if that data is incorporated into the Academic Performance Framework adopted by the Commission. - iV.
-Meet or make substantial progress toward achievement of the Department's standards of excellence (C or better in the A-F Grading). - Meet or make substantial progress toward achievement of the Department's standards of excellence or the performance standards identified in the Academic Performance Framework as adopted and modified periodically by the Commission. - i.
-The Academic Performance Framework adopted by the Commission allows for the inclusion of additional rigorous, valid and reliable mission specificators proposed by a charter school to augment external evaluations of its performance, provided that
+Participate in the State-required assessments as designated by the Department or the U.S. Department of Education. - iii.
+Timely report student level data for State-required assessments to the Department and report student level data from school administered assessments, as requested by the Commission or on a bi-annual basis if that data is incorporated into the Academic Performance Framework adopted by the Commission. - iv.
+Meet or make substantial progress toward achievement of the Department's standards of excellence (C or better in the A-F Grading). - v.
+Meet or make substantial progress toward achievement of the Department's standards of excellence or the performance standards identified in the Academic Performance Framework as adopted and modified periodically by the Commission. - a.
+The Academic Performance Framework adopted by the Commission allows for the inclusion of additional rigorous, valid and reliable mission specific indicators proposed by a charter school to augment external evaluations of its performance, provided that the Commission approves of the quality and rigor of such proposed indicators and the indicators are consistent with the purposes of the Act.
+Any such indicators will be incorporated into Attachment A. - b.
+If the School fails to meet its academic performance indicators in any year it must develop, submit, and begin implementing a School Improvement Plan within 60 days of the release of the academic performance information.
+The School Improvement Plan will be submitted to the Commission, but the Commission will not evaluate the quality of, or approve, the plan.
+The Commission may evaluate implementation of the plan through its annual site visits and provide feedback to the School regarding fidelity of implementation and effectiveness of the plan in improving School performance.